Baqueira Beret Property: What €1 Million Buys in Spain’s Premier Ski Resort

 How to Buy

-Property acquisition in Spain follows a well-established process familiar to international buyers across the country.
+Baqueira Beret Property acquisition follows a well-established Spanish process familiar to international buyers across the country.
 Key steps include obtaining a Spanish NIE number, engaging a local notary and conducting thorough due diligence on community fees and outstanding charges.

 Legal fees, notary costs and taxes typically add 10% to 13% to the purchase price — comparable to French Alpine purchases and significantly below Swiss acquisition costs.